bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecardlinegroup.md

         <tr class="even">
             <td>placementRateCardLines</td>
             <td>To-many association</td>
-            <td>PlacementRateCardLine - (No more than there are EarnCodes for the given EarnCodeGroup)
+            <td>PlacementRateCardLine - (No more than there are EarnCodes for the given EarnCodeGroup).
                 <p>Default fields:</p>
                 <ul>
                     <li>id</li>